dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.

-The `DropGestureRecognizer` class also defines `DragOver`, `DragLeave`, and `Drop` events that fire if the `AllowDrop` property is `true`.
-When a `DropGestureRecognizer` recognizes a drag source over the drop target, it executes the `DragOverCommand` and invokes the `DragOver` event.
-Then, if the drag source is dragged off the drop target, the `DropGestureRecognizer` executes the `DragLeaveCommand` and invokes the `DragLeave` event.
-Finally, when the `DropGestureRecognizer` recognizes a drop gesture over the drop target, it executes the `DropCommand` and invokes the `Drop` event.
+The <xref:Microsoft.Maui.Controls.DropGestureRecognizer> class also defines `DragOver`, `DragLeave`, and `Drop` events that fire if the `AllowDrop` property is `true`.
+When a <xref:Microsoft.Maui.Controls.DropGestureRecognizer> recognizes a drag source over the drop target, it executes the `DragOverCommand` and invokes the `DragOver` event.
+Then, if the drag source is dragged off the drop target, the <xref:Microsoft.Maui.Controls.DropGestureRecognizer> executes the `DragLeaveCommand` and invokes the `DragLeave` event.
+Finally, when the <xref:Microsoft.Maui.Controls.DropGestureRecognizer> recognizes a drop gesture over the drop target, it executes the `DropCommand` and invokes the `Drop` event.

 The `DragEventArgs` class, which accompanies the `DragOver` and `DragLeave` events, defines the following properties: